TheArkive/IronToolbar_ahk2/README.md

 ### tb.easyMode

 Boolean.
 This is `true` by default.
 If you set this to `false` then all the automatic handling and sizing of the toolbar is disabled.
-You will mostly need to use `tb.SendMsg()` in several manual contexts in order to manage the toolbar with easyMode disabled.
+You will mostly need to use `tb.SendMsg()` in several manual contexts in order to manage the toolbar with easyMode disabled, but all the built-in methods will still work for basic management.

 ### tb.hotItem